 4. Buy Gift Cards for Future Shopping

 Gift cards are a straightforward way of providing small businesses with revenue while maintaining social distance guidelines.
-While one should avoid public places and gatherings by altering their usual routines, buying gift cards for future use will certainly help small businesses stay afloat.
+While one should avoid public places and gatherings by altering their usual routines, buying gift cards for future use will help small businesses stay afloat.
 Fortunately, you can almost exclusively buy these certificates online from any retailer offering them.
-One can even purchase and email these cards to their loved ones to use them later.
+One can even purchase and email these cards to their loved ones to use later.
 It’ll not only brighten one’s day but also give them something to look forward to once this pandemic ends.

 5. Consider Food Delivery or Pickup

-Although restaurants and eatery places have temporarily paused dining room service, many of them are still open for delivery or takeout.
+Although restaurants and eatery places have temporarily paused dining room service, many are still open for delivery or takeout.
 Online food services are making deliveries to their customers at home and employees that are still in business.
 Most offer promotions and discounts such as free delivery and contact-free service.

 We are Stronger Together